rafael-vera/ObjectClassificationCIFAR-10/README.md

 # ObjectClassificationCIFAR-10
-Model trained with the CIFAR-10 dataset to classify images
+Model trained with the CIFAR-10 dataset to classify images using the Keras framework